 An emerging trend is for stevia to be combined with sugar to lower the caloric content.
 Tropicana 50 juice has captured over \$300 million in sales.
 Coca-Cola is selling low-calorie Nestea and Sprite in France.
 In Australia, Pepsi introduced Pepsi NEXT (30% stevia content) in September of 2012, marking the first use of stevia in a mainline brand, and Coca-Cola's Sprite was reformulated to incorporate stevia as a sweetener in the UK in March of 2013.
 Sprite is Coca-Cola's fifth most popular brand in the UK.
+In February 2014, Coca-Cola announced that Coca-Cola Life, its low-calorie cola sweetened with a blend of stevia and sugar would be introduced into other markets following its successful introduction in Chile and Argentina.

-World sugar prices remained in the range \$400 to \$500 per tonne throughout 2012.
+World sugar prices remained in the range \$400 to \$500 per tonne throughout 2013.
 There are a number of conflicting forecasts for sugar moving forward.
 The OECD-FAO expects sugar prices to remain at these levels through to 2020, down from the peaks experienced in 2011, but considerably higher when compared with the last decade.
-Higher sugar prices will usually facilitate food and beverage companies interest in stevia when it can offer not only a zero calorie natural sweetener benefit but also a lower relative cost.
+While higher sugar prices will usually facilitate food and beverage companies interest in stevia when it can offer not only a zero calorie natural sweetener benefit but also a lower relative cost, consumer behaviour indicates that the previously important link between sugar prices and the attractiveness of stevia is decoupling.